Contrast-Security-OSS/docs/content/troubleshooting/java/application/Java-EffectsOnAppPerformance.md

 tags: "troubleshoot java agent performance latency startup" -->

-As you might expect, Contrast's analysis does make your app run a little slower.
-The good news is it's generally not enough for anyone to complain about, and the results are definitely worth it.

-## Startup Time

-When you start your server with Contrast, you'll see a few messages that indicate that Contrast is performing its JIT bytecode transformations to add security sensors to the JVM.
-This startup JIT period will take 8-12 seconds on a fast developer laptop, and maybe 30-40 seconds on outdated, resource-starved QA server hardware.
+Effects on Application Performance

 ## Request Processing Time

-It's probably more important to think about how Contrast affects the round-trip time.
-In typical applications, Contrast adds around 2x round-trip time to a request that contains a lot of business logic with all the bells and whistles turned on.
-Round trip times for static resources typically don't get measurably worse.
-In requests where the total round-trip time is dominated by database or Web Service calls, Contrast's effect will be less noticeable.
+It's more important to think about how Contrast affects the round-trip time.
+Contrast only affects the CPU processing time of your application.
+Round-trip times for static resources don't get measurably worse in most cases.
+In many applications, a significant amount of time is spent waiting on databases and accessing remote resources.
+In requests where the total round-trip time is dominated by database or WebService calls, Contrast's effect is less noticeable.

-If better performance is really important to your environment, consider the following options:

-* Run Contrast in *sampling* mode (gain 33% performance boost)
-* Turn off *response scanning* (gain 5% performance boost, and somewhat reduce memory footprint)
+## Performance Tuning for Assess

+Here are some steps you can take to tune performance for Assess:

+Ensure that the server meets the recommended system requirements and the server has enough free memory before the .NET agent is installed.
+(Ideally, applications should use less than half of the memory available when the Contrast .NET agent isn't installed.)
+Run Contrast in Sampling mode, and change sampling frequency to be less frequent.
+Change the stack trace configuration of Contrast to "Limited" or "Minimal".
+Exclude some applications from instrumentation and analysis using Application Pool Filtering.
-* Run Contrast during nightly integration tests
+Run Contrast during nightly integration tests.
-* Turn off data flow rules (add ```-Dcontrast.propagators=false```, gain 50% performance boost)
-* Run Contrast in an alternate environment (QA system or DEV environment)
+Run Contrast in an alternate environment (QA system or DEV environment).
-* Run Contrast on a single node in a load balanced environment
+Run Contrast on a single node in a load balanced environment.
+While the options above should provide the biggest boost to performance, you can try the following steps to tune performance further.

+Check that the agent's logging level is set to "Warn" or "Error".
+Disable analysis that requires capturing the HTTP response through policy.

 ## Memory